metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 </p>
 </details>

-At this point, `sugar mint` will stop working since the `mint_authority` is not the Candy Guard.
+At this point, `sugar mint` will stop working since the `mint_authority` is now the Candy Guard.

 ### `update`

-To update the Candy Guard configuration, you first need to make the required modification in Sugar config file and the run the command:
+To update the Candy Guard configuration, you first need to make the required modification in the Sugar config file and the run the command:

 ```
 sugar guard update